Jplaudir8/OOP-in-Java/Solving Problems with Software/README.md

-# Description of the projects 🧰
+# Description of projects 🧰

 The following projects have been developed by addressing problems using a method called the seven-step approach.
 This sort of framework has the following steps: